 Spironolactone can cause elevations of potassium in the body.
 For this reason, there are certain food, drug, and conditions where spironolactone would be contraindicated.

-Too much potassium leads to hyperkalemia (high levels of potassium in the blood) — which leads to muscle weakness, cramps, and potential heart problems.
+Too much potassium could lead to hyperkalemia (high levels of potassium in the blood) — which leads to muscle weakness, cramps, and potential heart problems.

 Spironolactone and Food Interactions